evilpapa/ray/doc/source/cluster/kubernetes/troubleshooting/rayservice-troubleshooting.md

 Therefore, the YAML file includes `python-multipart` in the runtime environment.
 For more details, refer to [the MobileNet example](kuberay-mobilenet-rayservice-example).

 (kuberay-raysvc-issue3-2)=
-### Issue 3-2: Examples for troubleshooting dependency issues.
+### 问题 3-2: Examples for troubleshooting dependency issues.

 > Note: We highly recommend testing your Ray Serve script locally or in a RayCluster before deploying it to a RayService.
 This helps identify any dependency issues in the early stages.
 Refer to [rayserve-dev-doc.md](kuberay-dev-serve) for more details.